foreverest/openai-chatkit-backend/README.md

   - `CHATKIT_WORKFLOW_ID`: ChatKit workflow ID the server will use for every session.
   - `CHATKIT_EXPIRES_AFTER_SECONDS`: Lifetime (seconds) to set on each created session.
   - `CHATKIT_RATE_LIMIT_PER_MINUTE`: Per-minute request limit to set on each created session.
+  - `CORS_ALLOWED_ORIGINS`: Comma-separated list of origins allowed for browser clients (e.g. `https://app.example.com,https://admin.example.com` or `*` to allow all).
 - Optional: `OPENAI_BASE_URL` to point at a mock or custom endpoint
-> These values must be provided explicitly; there are no defaults for expiry or rate limits.
+> These values must be provided explicitly; there are no defaults for expiry, rate limits, or CORS origins.

 ## Run locally
 ```bash